Conference

 Abbe de Vallejo, PhD

-Tenured Associate Professor of Pediatrics and Immunology, University of Pittsburgh School of Medicine
+Tenured Professor of Pediatrics and Immunology, University of Pittsburgh School of Medicine

 Associate Professor, Division of Rheumatology, UPMC Children’s Hospital of Pittsburgh